Published 30 March 2020, updated 1 September 2020.

 Picnics for your people

 Families from the same premises can still get some fresh air together and it’s important to create safe moments that bring you close (or at least lures the teens out of their bedrooms).
 While going to cafes and restaurants is not possible right now, many of your favourites are offering picnic packs and takeaway (remember how stylish they looked in Mad Men - recreate that!).
 Order home delivery and picnic in your own backyard or on your balcony.
+Want a speical hamper - click here for ideas.
+Ultimate picnic spots to get your outside and socially distanced are here.

 Know thy Butcher